 Hanoi` s climate is tropical and defined by 2 monsoon seasons.
-The time between November and April is considered to be “winter” in Hanoi with the coolest month January.
-From May to October the weather tends to become very hot and humid and brings heavy rains.
+The time between November and April is considered to be “winter” in Hanoi with the coolest month of January.
+From May to October, the weather tends to become very hot and humid and brings heavy rains.
 Although Northern Vietnam gets a lot of rain throughout the year, it does not have a significant effect on tourism, since Hanoi is as much enjoyable on sunny days as on the rainy ones.

-LIFE STYLE AND PEOPLE
+LIFESTYLE AND PEOPLE

-In spite of the pollution, smog and heavy traffic, the number of Westerners seeking for work in Hanoi is on increase.
+In spite of the pollution, smog and heavy traffic, the number of Westerners seeking work in Hanoi is on increase.
 Especially, teaching English seems to be a very popular job and also well-rewarded.
 Children of Hanoi are very respectful and humble.
 And they absolutely love learning English!

 The locals are rather indifferent to the concept of tourism compared to other South-East Asian countries.
 In fact, some visitors would suppose that Vietnamese are insensitive, arrogant and rude people with no manners, just because they do not over-smile.
 However, they are just less pushy and rather focused on their everyday routine and work.
 Actually, Hanoi people are incredibly diligent, honest and fair.
 If they do not work you will likely find them relaxing in the park, playing badminton or cooking and spending time with their families.

 It is said that Hanoi has the ability to steal one`s heart and many would likely agree.
-Regardless of all its drawbacks (without which Hanoi would not be the same place) the capital of Vietnam is rated a one of the best worldwide travel destinations.
+Regardless of all its drawbacks (without which Hanoi would not be the same place) the capital of Vietnam is rated one of the best worldwide travel destinations.